tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Prepare for the lesson by running the code examples and reviewing the lectures before class.
 Today's lesson will be a quantum leap for students as they move beyond the basics of Pandas to more advanced concepts that can be applied to risk analysis use cases.
 You will need to clearly articulate what you are doing in each live demo and why, from a financial point of view.
 This is especially true for the standard deviation and Sharpe ratio activities.

 * Throughout the lesson, be sure to underscore how Pandas lessens the burden of analysis by providing financial functions such as `MultiIndex` and `groupby()`.
 Students will learn the practical applications of these concepts by analyzing cryptocurrencies and stock exchange data.
-For example, tell students they can use the `groupby` function to automatically consolidate data in order to calculate an average, rather than organizing two years’ worth of daily returns data for each cryptocurrency in an Excel file.
+For example, tell students they can use the `groupby` function to automatically consolidate data to calculate an average, rather than organizing two years’ worth of daily returns data for each cryptocurrency in an Excel file.
 Similarly, instead of having to create a `groupby` function themselves, students get to use the Pandas function for free.

-* The sections on grouping and multi-indexing contain abstract concepts that can be difficult to grasp without visual representation.
+* The sections on grouping and multi-indexing contain abstract concepts that can be difficult to grasp without a visual representation.
 Therefore, be sure to show the slides before walking through the demos to give students a chance to absorb the information.

 * Be mindful of the class pacing; the pace should feel urgent, but not rushed.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
 Stick to the Time Tracker as closely as possible.
-Encourage students who are confused to attend office hours.
+Encourage students who are confused about attending office hours.

 * Encourage students to work in pairs or groups on the in-class activities to help facilitate discussions as well as troubleshooting.
 Collaborative exercises such as student-led activity reviews and discussions have been built into this lesson.